10 Most beautiful beaches in Crete, Greece

 Elafonisi’s main trait is the long strip of pink sand that adds a spectacular touch of colour to the already exotic landscape.
 The soft sand is in fact populated by millions of small colourful shells that give the impression of stepping on a pink carpet next to the turquoise sea.

-The beach tends to be overcrowded during the high season, quite expected of such a popular spot, but that doesn’t stop you from enjoying it as one of the top beaches in Crete.
+The beach tends to be overcrowded during the high season as visit here is considered one of the best things to do in Crete, quite expected of such a popular spot, but that doesn’t stop you from enjoying it as one of the top beaches in Crete.

 2. Falassarna Beach

 Also in the same region, and not far from Elafonisi, the wide bay of Falassarna is one of the best western beaches in Crete to practice different water sports, including water ski, windsurfing, kitesurfing and many more.

 Often considered among the most popular beaches in Greece, Falassarna is actually a collection of small coves and one wide, long beach over 1 km long, all these characteristics allow visitors to feel isolated even during the peak summer months.

 Soft golden sand and incredibly clear crystal waters are two of the reasons why you should visit this area.
 Besides, since it directly faces the West, the beach has rightfully earned the fame for having the best sunset on the island.
 Grab a cocktail at one of the local beach bars and enjoy the scenery as the sun sets on Falassarna!

 Less than an hour away from Falassarna, Balos Beach and Lagoon are usually described as the most exotic beach in the Mediterranean.